I love reading stories about inspiring leaders with my children, including great picture books for Women’s History Month in Chinese and English.

 Julia Finley Mosca is one of our favorite authors!
 Told in rhyme, this picture book biography details Dr. Temple Grandin’s life at a level that’s appropriate and interesting for children.
 Dr. Grandin was a scientist with autism, and her special way of thinking helped her connect with animals and invent improvements for farms worldwide.

-Explore this: The Best Human Anatomy Toys and Science Gifts for Kids!
+Explore this: The Best Human Body Science Toys for Kids

 眼光獨到的女孩: 派翠西亞‧巴斯醫師的故事 The Doctor with an Eye for Eyes: The Story of Dr. Patricia Bath